ZarimpaAnna/pet-care-application/README.md

 The application allows pet owners to manage their pets and keep important health information organized in one place, including vaccinations and medical records.

-It provides secure user authentication and role-based authorization, ensuring that users can access and manage only their own data, while administrators have access to all application data.
+Users can manage only their own pets and related records, while administrators have access to all application data.

 The project consists of a Spring Boot REST API backend, a React frontend, and a PostgreSQL database.